JumHorn/vim/README.md

 * apt install clang-format

 # YouCompleteMe configuration for clang
-this step is not nessary only if your YCM doesn't complete your code
+this step is not necessary only if your YCM doesn't complete your code

 1. find clang path
 * clang